sean-huni/store/README.md

 **What you get:**

-- ✅ Hyperpersistence Optimizer startup validation
+- ✅ Hypersistence Optimizer startup validation
 - ✅ Detailed SQL logging with 100ms slow query threshold
 - ✅ @TrackSqlPerf enabled for all annotated methods
 - ✅ Flexy-pool with JMX + log reporters